Behavioral economics: Biases and fallacies

-Status quo bias describes the tendency of people to keep things the way they are.
+Status quo bias describes the tendency of people to keep things as they are.
 It is a particular aversion to change in favor of remaining comfortable with what is known.

+Connected to this concept is the endowment effect, a theory that people value things more if they own them - they require more to give up an object than they would be willing to pay to acquire it.